pockerman/qubit-notes/ai_eng/2025-04-29-Prompt-Engineering-Part-1.md

-# qubit-note: LLM Series | Prompt Engineering Part 1
+# qubit-note: LLMs | Prompt Engineering Part 1

 ## Overview

-In this note I want to go over some basic prompting techniques.
+In this note we will go over some basic prompting techniques.
 Specifically, we will look into the following methods

 - <a herf="https://www.promptingguide.ai/techniques/zeroshot">Zero-shot prompting</a>